rsrathore3/COSC-310-Individual-Project-/README.md

  -Wikipedia API
   >Robot Robert uses the Wikipedia API (https://pypi.org/project/wikipedia/) which makes it easy to access and parse data from Wikipedia.
 Having this Wikipedia feature in
   >Robot Robert makes it more informative and increases curiosity amongst the users.
 Robot Robert is also focused on giving the maximum amount of information in the specified
-  > number of sentences
+  > number of sentences.
+Also having such an API makes the conversation longer and meaningful for the user to continue asking intrguing questions from Robot Robert.
+Overall,
+  > usage of Wikipedia API has made Robot Robert as efficient as ever.

  -GoogleTranslate API
   >Robot Robert uses the Google Translate API (https://pypi.org/project/googletrans2/) that implemented Google Translate API and converts English to Japanese.
 This feature
   >from the public API makes Robot Robert highly inclusive and multi lingual.
 As a developer, I chose Japanese as the language because I personally want to learn Japanese and
   >starting out with my own chatbot doesn't seem to be a bad idea.
+I would be interested in further developing this feature of Robot Robert, it would be interesting to have
+  >Robot Robert speak more than languages than just English and Japanese.